rspec/rspec-metagem/Upgrade.markdown

 `around`, and `let` hooks, as well as any methods that are defined in the parent group.

-, and an opportunity to add contextual information to the shared group via a block passed to `it_should_behave_like`.
+This new approach provides better encapsulation, better output, and an opportunity to add contextual information to the shared group via a block passed to `it_should_behave_like`.

+See [`features/example_groups/shared_example_group.feature`](http://github.com/rspec/rspec-core/blob/master/features/example_groups/shared_example_group.feature) for more information.

+NOTICE: The including example groups no longer have access to any of the methods, hooks, or state defined inside a shared group.
+This will break specs that were using shared example groups to extend the behavior of including groups in any way besides their intended purpose: to add examples to a group.